-No transfer credit is allowed toward the Middle Level Authorization program from non- accredited graduate schools.
-Students must have earned a grade of B or better for a course to be considered for transfer.
+No transfer credit is allowed toward the Middle Level Authorization program from non-accredited graduate schools.
+Students must have earned a grade of B or better from an accredited graduate school for a course to be considered for transfer.
 Transferability of credits earned at this institution and transferred to another is at the discretion of the receiving institution.
 Consult the registrar's office for information on eligibility of transfer credit.